Meet the Speakers!

 Here’s the reality: You have better career paths, stronger earning potential, and more job security than most industries.
 But if you can’t communicate that value or create cultures that prove it, you’ll keep losing talent.

-Drawing from her experience leading people strategy in multiple Distribution organizations, through acquisitions, a pandemic and market downturns, Tracie will show you how to transform your company from “just another industrial job” into a destination employer.
-You’ll discover how to attract young talent without breaking the bank, retain your best people when margins are tight, and bridge the generational gap so institutional knowledge doesn’t walk out the door with your retiring workforce.
+Drawing from her experience leading people strategy in multiple Distribution organizations, through acquisitions, a pandemic and market downturns, Tracie showed attendees how to transform their companies from “just another industrial job” into destination employers.

-You don’t need to compete with Silicon Valley’s perks.
-But you do need to show what makes industrial distribution genuinely compelling and building cultures that make people want to stay and grow with you, even when the market gets tough.
+Attendees learned that they did not need to compete with Silicon Valley’s perks, but instead needed to highlight what made industrial distribution genuinely compelling while building cultures that encouraged employees to stay and grow with the company, even during challenging market conditions.

 Key Takeaways:

-- Why your “unsexy” industry is actually your competitive advantage
+- Why the industry’s “unsexy” reputation was actually a competitive advantage

-- Practical retention strategies that work when you can’t match every salary offer
+- Practical retention strategies that worked when companies could not match every salary offer

-- How to transfer decades of knowledge while embracing new technologies and perspectives practical frameworks to help you get started
+- How to transfer decades of institutional knowledge while embracing new technologies and perspectives, along with practical frameworks to help organizations get started

 Afternoon Workshop #3 - Your Career Accelerator: Standing Out and Moving Up in Industrial Organizations

-Ready to take ownership of your career?
-This interactive workshop is designed for ambitious professionals who want to become indispensable to their organizations and accelerate their path to leadership, or wherever they want their career to take them.
+This interactive workshop was designed for ambitious professionals who wanted to take ownership of their careers, become indispensable to their organizations, and accelerate their path to leadership—or wherever they wanted their careers to take them.

-You’ll learn how to position yourself as a high-value contributor, communicate your impact effectively, and develop the skills that industrial leaders are desperately seeking.
-Through practical exercises and real-world scenarios, you’ll create your own roadmap for advancement whether that’s within your current company or preparing for your next big opportunity.
+Attendees learned how to position themselves as high-value contributors, communicate their impact effectively, and develop the skills industrial leaders were seeking.
+Through practical exercises and real-world scenarios, participants created their own roadmaps for advancement, whether within their current companies or in preparation for their next big opportunities.

-- A clear understanding of the skills and behaviors that drive promotions
+- Gained a clear understanding of the skills and behaviors that drive promotions.

-- Strategies for building influence across generations and departments
+- Explored strategies for building influence across generations and departments.

-- Tools for communicating your value and creating visibility
+- Learned tools for communicating value and creating visibility.

-- Your personal action plan for the next 12 months
+- Developed a personal action plan for the next 12 months.

-This workshop is perfect for professionals with 5-10 years of experience who are ready to stop waiting for opportunities and start creating them.
+This workshop was designed for professionals with 5-10 years of experience who are ready to stop waiting for opportunities and start creating them.